PaarthPandey10/cloud-practitioner-labs/a02-cloud-first-steps/screenshots/README.md

-# A2 – Launch EC2 Instance Screenshots
+# A2 – Cloud First Steps Screenshots

 > Visual documentation of launching EC2 instances via AWS Console and validating the setup.